MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/quickstarts/website-quickstart.md

 > Applies To: Windows PowerShell 4.0, Windows PowerShell 5.0

-# Quickstart - Create a website with DSC
+# Quickstart - Create a website with Desired State Configuration (DSC)

 This exercise walks through creating and applying a Desired State Configuration (DSC) configuration from start to finish.
 The example we'll use ensures that a server has the `Web-Server` (IIS) feature enabled,